cran-task-views/ExperimentalDesign/ExperimentalDesign.md

     (R-package gurobi delivered with the software) or [Mosek](https://www.mosek.com/documentation/) (R-package Rmosek
     downloadable from the vendor (an outdated version is on CRAN)).
--   Package `r pkg("dae")` provides various utility functions around experimental design and R factors, e.g. a randomization routine that can handle various nested structures (according to Bailey 1981) and functions for combining several factors into one or dividing one factor into several factors.
+-   Package `r pkg("dae")` provides various utility functions around experimental design and manipulating R factors, e.g. a routine for randomizing (according to Bailey 1981) most crossed and nested structures, a function that can produce, for any design, a skeleton-ANOVA table that displays the confounding and aliasing inherent in the design, and functions for plotting designs using R package "ggplot2".
-    Furthermore, the package provides features for post-processing objects returned by the `aov()` function, e.g. extraction of Yates effects for 2-level experiments.
+    Furthermore, the package provides post-processing of objects returned by the `aov()` function.
 -   Package `r pkg("daewr")` accompanies the book *Design and Analysis of Experiments with R* by Lawson (2014) and does not only provide data sets from the book but also some standalone